 This document completes the Working Group reporting task (Decision 12.26h) for the Fourth meeting of the Sessional Committee of the Scientific Council (ScC-SC4).

+Discussion at the 4th Meeting of the Sessional Committee of the Scientific Council

+During ScC-SC4, it was agreed that thinking about issues and risks associated with aquatic wild meat would have to take into account three dimensions: a) the species themselves, b) human health, and c) balancing sustainable livelihoods, especially for poor communities where wild meat is an important source of protein.
+All these perspectives need to be considered, especially when thinking about achieving the Sustainable Development Goals.

+The Councillors present also requested seeing the proposed Decision text, as this would make it more straightforward to bring the Committee’s advice to the attention of Parties.
+Accordingly, draft Decisions have been added in Annex below.

 Recommended Actions

-The is recommended to:
+The Conference of the Parties is recommended to:

 note the report on the Harvest of CMS Appendix I-Listed Sharks and Rays as Aquatic Wild Meat (Annex 1), submitted by the Aquatic Wild Meat Working Group;